 Towns and Villages

-On the coast are some of the Duchy’s most enchanting fishing villages and harbours; Padstow, Looe, Portloe, Mevagissey, Tintagel, Cadgwith, Zennor and Mousehole are but a few.
+On the coast are some of Cornwall’s most enchanting fishing villages and harbour towns; Padstow, Looe, Portloe, Mevagissey, Tintagel, Cadgwith, Zennor and Mousehole are but a few.

 It’s not just the villages that have something to offer those sightseeing.
 The towns of Cornwall are rich in history and attractions of their own.
 The picturesque harbour of Padstow with shops, bistros and restaurants.
 Falmouth – a working port and charming shopping town.
 There is Truro, the only city in Cornwall where the cathedral still dominates the skyline.
 For industrial herritage Redruth has few rivals.
 Once at the centre of the industrial revolution and the mining industry Redruth and Camborne have spent many years in decline but are finally bouncing back.
 Penzance is one of the largest towns in Cornwall and has plenty to do and see.
 From the sub-tropical Morrab Gardens to the bustling fishing port of Newlyn you should find something of interest.
 It is also here that you can take a day trip to the Isles of Scilly plus it’s within walking distance of Marazion and St Michael’s Mount.